Dash-Industry-Forum/Dash-Industry-Forum.github.io/content/news/live-media-ingest-specification.md

 The specification was developed by the DASH IF Interoperability WG in the Live Media Ingest TF lead by <a href="https://www.linkedin.com/in/rufael-mekuria-652b4828/">Rufael Mekuria</a> (Unified Streaming).

-The specification was made possible by the generous contributions and support of member companies: Akamai, CenturyLink, Microsoft, Hulu, Comcast, ITV, Qualcomm, Tencent, MediaExcel, Harmonic, Unified Streaming, Sony, Arris (Interscope), Bitmovin, DSR and AWS Elemental.
+The specification was made possible by the generous contributions and support of member companies: Akamai, CenturyLink, Microsoft, Hulu, Comcast, ITV, Qualcomm, Tencent, MediaExcel, Harmonic, Unified Streaming, Sony, Arris (CommScope), Bitmovin, DSR and AWS Elemental.
 And individual contributions from BBC R&D and Facebook.